The Complete Uk lawn glossary

 Perennial Ryegrass

 The most common grass species in UK lawn seed mixes.
-A cool season bunch grass known for fast germination, good wear tolerance, and reliable performance.
+Fast germination, good wear tolerance, reliable performance.

 Robbie's Take

 Good quality perennial ryegrass cultivars are streets ahead of what was available 20 years ago.
-Finer leaf, better colour, more disease resistance.
 Buy the best cultivars you can afford.
-It's worth the extra money.

 pH